roger120981/mishka_chelekom/README.md

   ## Options `mishka.ui.add` task

+  Imports components from external sources using JSON configuration files or URLs.

   * `--no-github` - Specifies a URL without github replacing
   * `--headers` - Specifies a repo url request headers

+  ## Options `mishka.ui.export` task

+  Generates a JSON file from a directory of components for sharing or use with `mishka.ui.add`.

+  * `--base64` or `-b` - Converts component content to Base64
+  * `--name` or `-n` - Defines a name for JSON file, if it is not set default is template.json
+  * `--org` or `-o` - It is only for structuring the file and has no effect on your export
+  * `--template` or `-t` - Creates a default JSON file for manual processing steps

+  ## Options `mishka.assets.install` task

+  This task runs package manager install or remove commands in assets directory.
+It supports npm, yarn, bun and mix package managers.

+  Examples:
+  * `mix mishka.assets.install npm` - Runs npm install in assets directory
+  * `mix mishka.assets.install npm pkg remove lodash` - Removes lodash package
+  * `mix mishka.assets.install yarn mix install` - Runs mix yarn install

+  ## Options `mishka.ui.css.config` task

+  Manages CSS configuration for customizing component styles and CSS variables.

+  * `--init` or `-i` - Creates a sample configuration file
+  * `--force` or `-f` - Force overwrite existing configuration file (use with --init)
+  * `--regenerate` or `-r` - Regenerates CSS files with current configuration
+  * `--validate` or `-v` - Validates the current configuration
+  * `--show` or `-s` - Shows the current configuration

   ---